thcorre/sgnog12-workshop/eda-lab/README.md

 ### 🏗️ [Part 1: Fabric Intent Creation & Verification](part1-fabric-intent.md)

-Learn how to create and verify an IP leaf-spine underlay fabric using EDA intents.
+Learn how to create and verify an CLOS leaf-spine underlay IP fabric using EDA intents.

 **What you'll learn:**
 - Creating fabric intents with proper selectors and allocation pools